-- 1. When a decision is being considered, it is recommended that the Speaker/Chairperson(s) ask the following questions in the following order: - a.
-Ask if anyone is opposed to the Resolution/Motion. - a.
-Ask if there are any abstentions. - a.
-Ask if all are in support.
+- 1. When a decision is being considered, it is recommended that the Speaker/Chairperson(s) ask the following questions in the following order: - a) Ask if anyone is opposed to the Resolution/Motion. - b) Ask if there are any abstentions. - c) Ask if all are in support.

-This is a consolidation of the original AFN Charter adopted in 1985 and subsequent amendments up to 2022.
+This is a consolidation of the original AFN Charter adopted in 1985 and subsequent amendments up to 2021.
+December 2021